All Episodes

 He doesn't care.

-Or the fact that you know everything about her is being mischaracterized.
+Or the fact that, you know, everything about her is being mischaracterized.

 I mean, it just goes on and on and on.

-But this is this is all they have.
+But this is all they have.

 What it really means, if you break it down at the end of the day, is that they lost the election and they're bitter and they're angry.

-They're out of their denial and shock stage, and now they're in their revenge stage, and this is how they think they can extract revenge.
+They're out of their denial and shock stage and now they're in their revenge stage.

-And what they're hoping is is they can get a couple of weak Republicans to go along and not give Donald Trump the full cabinet that he wants.
+And what they're hoping is they can get a couple of weak Republicans to go along and not give Donald Trump the full cabinet that he wants.

 Do they really care?